shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 1. [Travis](https://travis-ci.org/shogun-toolbox/shogun), and [Azure Pipeline](https://dev.azure.com/shogunml/shogun/_build?definitionId=2) executed in a third-party cloud when **opening** a PR
 2. [Buildbot](http://buildbot.shogun-toolbox.org/waterfall), executed in our own cloud **after** every merged PR or commit

-In addition, we have a few hooks on PRs that are executed along with travis, such as a preview of API examples.
+Also, we have a few hooks on PRs that are executed along with travis, such as a preview of API examples.
 You will see a list of checks in your PR.

 ## Travis
 This is to do basic sanity checks on every PR.
 All interfaces have a different build, see `.travis.yml` in the repository.
 The Docker image that runs the travis tests is based on `configs/shogun/Dockerfile` and can be found [here](https://hub.docker.com/r/shogun/shogun-dev/).

-If you obey the [dev cycle](#devcycle), in particular if you run tests before sending a PR, travis should never fail.
+If you obey the [dev cycle](#devcycle), in particular, if you run tests before sending a PR, travis should never fail.

 **If** travis fails